Parthipan-Natkunam/Parthipan-Natkunam/README.md

 ### Hello 👋
-I am parthipan, a software craftsman comfortable working across the tech stack, handling DevOps with an interest in cybersecurity.
+I am parthipan, a software craftsman comfortable working across the tech stack with an interest in cybersecurity.

 ---